steelgeek091/move/language/documentation/coding_guidelines.md

 In general, we follow the recommendations from [rust-lang-nursery](https://rust-lang.github.io/api-guidelines/) and [The Rust Programming Language](https://doc.rust-lang.org/book/).
 The remainder of this guide provides detailed guidelines on specific topics in order to achieve uniformity of the codebase.

+## Code review

+We require every PR to have approval by at least two reviewers.
+This is enforced by the CI presubmit.

+### Guidelines for Authors of PRs

+- Have a meaningful description of the PR
+    - the purpose of a PR
+    - major design decisions
+    - testing strategy
+    - if applicable, any security relevant arguments
+    - any additional, non-primary changes related to the PR.
+It is OK to do minor refactorings and bug fixes of the code as you visit it.
+- Avoid merging independent things into one PR.
+(Except minor refactoring and bug fixes as mentioned above.)
+- Don't forget to list any issues this PR fixes (if you mention 'closes #nnn' in the PR description the issue will be automatically closed).
+- If you have any significant TODOs in your code, please open an issue for them.
+Use `TODO(#nnn)` to link the TODO to the issue.
+- Respond to each comment of the reviewers.
+If you think you resolved a request for a change, just use 'done' as a response.
+If you disagree with the reviewer, explain why -- it is OK to pushback, but should be justified.
+- Once you are done with addressing comments, indicate this to the reviewers by adding a top-level comment to the PR.
+You can use 'PTAL' ('please take another look') as an acronym for this purpose.
+- If possible, avoid force push so the reviewer can see how you changed code in comparison.
+There are exceptions to this, for example if you need to rebase.

+### Guidelines for Reviewers of PRs

+- Review timely.
+If you are too busy to perform the review, indicate this and possibly suggest a different reviewer.
+- Change requests should try to avoid minor coding style issues.
+It's a final balancing about what minor or major code style issues are.
+- When you review, consider the context of the code.
+You can use an IDE like VS Code or CLion to conduct reviews in the IDE which allows navigating the code.
+- Be cordial in the way how to formulate your comments.
+"Can you please explain what this does?" goes a long way compared to "This looks strange to me".
+- Do not micromanage style.
+It is good to have some alignment on coding style, but there is also some freedom how things can be done.

 ## Code documentation

 Any public fields, functions, and methods should be documented with [Rustdoc](https://doc.rust-lang.org/book/ch14-02-publishing-to-crates-io.html#making-useful-documentation-comments).